Kiwifuit/Numpulate/README.md

 You can get the output binaries in the *releases* tab.

+> If you're curious, the rust bindings for this repo can be accessed [here](https://github.com/Kiwifuit/Numpulate-rs)

 ## Compilation

 ***NOTE: I assume you're using linux for this, and that you have `cmake` and `make` installed.
 I assume the process is the same for MacOS and other \*nix systems***